This is my account of using the Ubuntu and Lubuntu computer operating systems, as well as other free software.

 Doing some digging around I discovered some background on this issue:

-All flavours of Ubuntu already use PulseAudio, except Lubuntu 16.04 LTS and earlier versions of Lubuntu.
+All flavours of Ubuntu already use PulseAudio, except Ubuntu Server, Lubuntu 16.04 LTS and earlier versions of Lubuntu.
 Lubuntu 16.10 and later include it.

 Many people in the various bug reports and discussions have noted that PulseAudio has problems with things like latency and lagging, resampling side effects, high RAM usage and stability that make it undesirable to install.
 Some users report that even with PulseAudio installed, Firefox still has no audio, while others say it works.
 Most of the people on the forums and bug reports are just indicating that they have switched browsers to Chrome, Chromium, Vivaldi, Palemoon or other alternatives.